LisaOz/coffeeshop/README.md

 ## Acknowledgements

 I would like to express my gratitude to **Antonio Mele** for his guidance and insights provided in the book "Django 5 by example", which was a helpful tool in the    development of this coffeeshop website.
+Besides, the developers of Stripe API and Codeium open-source plugin which helps in the code development and testing the program.

 ## License